-Mmmmm … butter and eggs melted together until creamy- what could be more delicious?
-This hollandaise sauce is a regular at our table because it is easy to make and full of proteins and fats.
-It also really dresses up seafood, vegetables and breakfast dishes.
+Mmmmm … butter and eggs whipped together until creamy, with a little tangy zip to boot!
+What could be more delicious?
+This hollandaise sauce is a regular at our table because it is easy to make and full of healthy proteins and fats, and our kids’ favorite sauce for its buttery flavor.

-- 4 Egg Yolks
+- 4 egg yolks

 - 1 stick (1/2 cup) melted butter

 - Melt butter and make sure it is just warm, not hot.